 The CDC’s guidance on face masks is constantly evolving.
 In May 2021, the agency announced that if you are fully vaccinated you do not need to wear a mask, except where required by federal, state or local law.
 As of February 2, 2021, masks are required on all airplanes, trains and public transportation traveling within, to or from the U.S. If you are unvaccinated, masks are recommended in all public settings.
 Most states have adopted these latest CDC guidelines, but check your destination’s regulations carefully before setting out to make sure you’re prepared.

 Will travel insurance protect me if I want to cancel a trip because of coronavirus fears?

 Unfortunately, many travelers found out the hard way that most travel insurance policies don’t cover pandemics and epidemics.
 (Always read the fine print before buying an insurance policy to find out about exclusions like this.)
 So, even if you had insurance for an upcoming trip, it likely won’t cover you unless you purchased a “cancel for any reason” add-on.
 CFAR, as it’s known in the industry, adds about 40% to the cost of a traditional trip insurance policy but it allows you to cancel your trip for any reason—including fear of getting COVID-19.
-CFAR isn’t perfect though.
-The coverage usually only reimburses you for 50% to 75% of your trip costs.
-But, that’s still a good deal if you’re planning an expensive trip-of-a-lifetime and can’t afford to lose your money should something like this happen again.
+CFAR isn’t perfect though: The coverage usually only reimburses you for 50% to 75% of your trip costs.
+But, that’s still a good deal if you’re planning an expensive trip-of-a-lifetime and can’t afford to lose your money if something like this happens again.